Bardigiano

 Local Risk Level: endangered

-Mountain horse breed from Italy
+Draft horse breed from Germany

 Risk Level: at risk

-Local Risk Level: vulnerable
+Local Risk Level: critical

-Heavy Warmblood horse breed from Germany
+Warmblood horse breed from Germany

 Do you want to see more of my photos?
 Please follow my accounts on Instagram and on Facebook and don’t miss any new updates and pictures of my projects.